-This document describes how to service IBM z/VM 7.3 and includes information about z/VM Centralized Service Management (z/VM CSM).
+This document describes how to service IBM z/VM 7.4 and includes information about z/VM Centralized Service Management (z/VM CSM).

-Information about the preventive service procedure, which uses the recommended service upgrade (RSU) and the corrective (COR) service procedure for all components, local service and modifications, and reworking local service is also included, as well as supplemental information and procedures.
+Information about the preventive and corrective service procedures for all components, local service and modifications, and reworking local service is also included, as well as supplemental information and procedures.